Financial-Times/origami/README.md

 ## Migration guide

+### Upgrading from 5.x.x to 6.x.x

+V5 -> V6 introduces the new major of o-colors.
+Updating to this new version will mean updating any other components that you have which are using o-colors.
+There are no other breaking changes in this release.

 ### Upgrading from 4.x.x to 5.x.x
 Version 5 has significant markup changes compared to version 4.
 If you want to upgrade, the best option is to look at the demos: [footer](https://github.com/Financial-Times/o-footer/blob/master/demos/src/footer.mustache) and [simple footer](https://github.com/Financial-Times/o-footer/blob/master/demos/src/simple-footer.mustache).
 If you don't want to upgrade, some superficial visual changes have been back-ported to a minor version on 4.x.x.

 ### Upgrading from 3.x.x to 4.x.x

 Note that o-footer v4 relies on o-grid v4.